CovMan-Knust-final-year-project/Raspberry-Pi-Device/README.md

 ```

 6. follow instructions in `/facial_section/README.md` to set up the facial recognition
-- I. add images to dataset folder if you need to identify more persons
+- add images to dataset folder if you need to identify more persons
+-- (you can use [headshots.py[https://github.com/CovMan-Knust-final-year-project/Raspberry-Pi-Device/blob/main/facial_section/headshots.py]) to take multiple pictures
-- II. train dataset using train_model.py after adding the images
+- train dataset using [train_model.py](https://github.com/CovMan-Knust-final-year-project/Raspberry-Pi-Device/blob/main/facial_section/train_model.py) after adding the images

 ## running